soundpress/RulesOfNYC/docs/c01/index.rst

    (4) A remote control shall be provided whereby the flow of oil to any burner can be stopped, and such remote control shall be located outside the entrance to the room in which the burner is located and as close to such entrance as practical, except when outside location is impracticable such control may be located immediately inside the room in which the burner is located if such location is accessible at all times.
 All such controls shall be legibly labeled "Remote Control for Oil Burner."
 On auxiliary storage tanks used with manually operated burners such remote control may be installed on feed lines between tank and burner.

-   (5) Except as provided by § 16-01(d)(2) of these rules for approved combination burner and storage container devices, pressure in storage tank or container for the purpose of discharging oil is prohibited.
+   (5) Except as provided by 2 RCNY § 16-01(d)(2) for approved combination burner and storage container devices, pressure in storage tank or container for the purpose of discharging oil is prohibited.

    (6) In systems where either steam or air is used for atomizing the oil, the oil and the atomizing supply shall be interlocked, so that in case of the interruption of the atomizing supply, the supply of oil will immediately be cut off.
 Except that this requirement shall not apply to air and oil supply units directly connected to a common driver.